eduMFA/eduMFA/doc/tokens/tokentypes/hotp.rst

 key that was generated and implanted at the vendors factory.
 The vendor ships the tokens and a seed file.

-.. warning:: In this case privacyIDEA can not guarantee that the secret seed of the token is unique and if you are using a real strong factor.
+.. warning:: In this case eduMFA can not guarantee that the secret seed of the token is unique and if you are using a real strong factor.

-privacyIDEA also supports the following seedable HOTP tokens:
+eduMFA also supports the following seedable HOTP tokens:

 * SafeNet eToken NG OTP
 * SafeNet eToken Pass
 * Yubikey in OATH mode (See :ref:`yubikey_enrollment_tools` on how to enroll Yubikeys in HOTP mode.)
 * Daplug

-Those tokens can be initialized by privacyIDEA.
+Those tokens can be initialized by eduMFA.
 Thus you can be sure, that only you are in possession of the secret seed.

 Experiences
 ...........

-The above mentioned hardware tokens are known to play well with privacyIDEA.
+The above mentioned hardware tokens are known to play well with eduMFA.
-In theory all OATH/HOTP tokens should work well with privacyIDEA.
+In theory all OATH/HOTP tokens should work well with eduMFA.
 However, there are good experiences with Smartdisplayer OTP cards [#smartdisplayer]_ and Feitian C200 [#feitian]_ tokens.